Skip to Main Content

 Ian Powell, M.D., FASAM

-Dr. Ian Powell helps manage outpatient treatment services, including medication management, for clients seeing treatment for mental health and substance use disorders.
+Dr. Ian Powell is the medical director for Connections Counseling, a behavioral health group of Rosecrance Therapies, and helps manage outpatient treatment services, including medication management, for clients seeing treatment for mental health and substance use disorders.
 He earned his medical degree at the Medical College of Ohio and completed his residency and fellowship at the University of Wisconsin-Madison.
 Dr. Powell has worked in the mental health and addiction medicine field since 2001 in settings such as medical hospitals, psychiatric hospitals, residential facilities, and outpatient clinics.
 He joined Rosecrance in 2022 and enjoys helping clients achieve recovery from substance use disorders with the aid of recovery medications.
 Dr. Powell is also passionate about reducing the stigma associated with mental health problems and substance use disorders and helping bridge the gap between mental health problems and substance use disorders when they co-occur.
 Away from work, he enjoys spending time outside, beekeeping, and coin collecting.

 Leslie Taylor, M.D.